nelenkov/android-backup-extractor/README.md

 # Releases

-[Releases](https://github.com/nelenkov/android-backup-extractor/releases/latest) are build with Travis CI from the master branch and include a runnable fat jar.
+[Releases](https://github.com/nelenkov/android-backup-extractor/releases/latest) are built with Travis CI from the master branch and include a runnable fat jar.

 Use the binaries at your own risk.
 No warranty or support provided.